 Chattanooga owns and operates the Moccasin Bend Wastewater Treatment Facility.
 The 1976 Clean Water Act 201/208 Facility Plans designate the Moccasin Bend Wastewater Treatment Facility as the regional treatment facility for the Chattanooga/North Georgia area.
-Currently, the Moccasin Bend Wastewater Treatment Facility provides wastewater treatment service for the City, Chattanooga, the City of Collegedale, Tennessee; part of the Hixson Utility District service area in Hamilton County, Tennessee; City of Red Bank, Tennessee; City of East Ridge, Tennessee; City of Soddy Daisy, Tennessee; City of Rossville, Georgia; City of Fort Oglethorpe, Georgia; Town of Lookout Mountain, Tennessee; City of Lookout Mountain, Georgia; and portions of Walker County and Catoosa County, Georgia.
+Currently, the Moccasin Bend Wastewater Treatment Facility provides wastewater treatment service for the City; Chattanooga, Tennessee; the City of Collegedale, Tennessee; part of the Hixson Utility District service area in Hamilton County, Tennessee; the City of Red Bank, Tennessee; the City of East Ridge, Tennessee; the City of Soddy Daisy, Tennessee; the City of Rossville, Georgia; the Town of Lookout Mountain, Tennessee; the City of Walker County and Catoosa County, Georgia.